input-output-hk/plutus-pioneer-program/docs/week1.rst

 Unspent transaction outputs are exactly what the name says.
-They are transaction outputs from previous transactions that have happened on the blockchain and have not yet been spent.
+They are transaction outputs from previous transactions that have happened on the blockchain that have not yet been spent.

 Let's look at an example where we have two such UTxOs.
+One belonging to Alice of 100 Ada, and another belonging to Bob of 50 Ada.

 .. figure:: img/pic__00000.png
+   :alt: Alice and Bob's UTxOs

 Alice wants to send 10 ADA to Bob, so she needs to create a transaction.